 While it may look attractive to have plants such as ivy growing up the side of your masonry steps, these plants can increase moisture intrusion, and may even send small shoots into the mortar, causing it to crack and crumble.

 If you notice ivy starting to grow up your masonry steps and you decide to remove it, cut the vines away from the wall as opposed to pulling them off.
 This will prevent the shoots from pulling out mortar with them.
 Allow the shoots to dry up and crumble still attached to the masonry, and then brush them off.

 Many DIY waterproofing solutions will trap moisture in the brick and mortar, which will actually speed up the deterioration of your masonry.
 That’s why we recommend professional waterproofing.
-Proper application will protect your steps for years to come.
+A proper application will protect your steps for years to come.

-Since deteriorated or broken mortar increases moisture penetration and can lead to more damage, it’s a good idea to have a professional look at any spots where you discover cracked or missing mortar.
+When mortar breaks or deteriorates, moisture penetrates and can lead to more damage.
+It’s a good idea to have a professional look at any spots where you discover cracked or missing mortar.
 Having these joints repaired or repointed will strengthen the exterior face of the masonry, and prevent water intrusion.

-Small cracks may only require minimal work while larger, more serious damage may require repointing — where we remove any of the deteriorated or damaged mortar, replacing it with new mortar.
+Small cracks may only require minimal work while larger, more serious damage may require repointing.
+That’s when we remove any of the deteriorated or damaged mortar, replacing it with new mortar.
 Again, catching the problem early can greatly reduce the expense of repair, so don’t overlook the importance of routine inspections.

 If you find any broken or severely cracked bricks in your inspection, you should call a professional right away.
 Broken bricks will allow moisture to spread quickly, rapidly creating additional problems.
-Further, broken bricks can be dangerous to walk on, as they can crumble, fracture or fall out of place as you step upon them.
+Further, broken bricks can be dangerous to walk on.
+They can crumble, fracture, or fall out of place as you step upon them.
 Don’t risk safety by putting off repair — call for help right away!